junwenwaynepeng/LinearAlgebra/README.md

 ---

 ### Step 4.
-Download Mathlib: the main mathematical library for Lean
+Download Mathlib cache: the main mathematical library for Lean

 You should now be inside the `LinearAlgebra` directory.